 13 Habits To Make An Amazing First Impression (Every Time)

-On Develop Good Habits we’ve cover a number of topics when it comes to forming positive habits, but we rarely talk about how your routines can improve your social life.
+On Develop Good Habits we’ve covered a number of topics when it comes to forming positive habits, but we rarely talk about how your routines can improve your social life.
 That’s why today I’ve invited Charlie Houpert of Charisma On Command to provide a list of habits that can help make a positive first impression when meeting people.
 Let’s get to it…

 Ever wonder why some people just seem to be universally adored?

 You know the type.
-They walk in to a party and are an instant hit.
+They walk into a party and are an instant hit.
 They sit down for an interview and become the immediate front runner for the job.
 Even the testy in-laws love them after the first dinner together.
 They seem blessed with an innate charm and charisma.

 The good news for the rest of us who weren’t born social geniuses is that ANYONE can learn to consistently make an amazing impression.
 You don’t need to be born with some X factor.
 You just need to practice the following 13 habits…